archerdao/docs/pages/for-token-holders/liquidity-mining.md

 ## Claiming Rewards

-Rewards may be claimed at any time using the Claim tab in the (Archer DAO App)[http://app.archerdao.io/].
+Rewards may be claimed at any time using the Claim tab in the [Archer DAO App](http://app.archerdao.io/).
 When staking or unstaking SLP, rewards will be automatically claimed.

 ## Voting Power

 Each staked SLP token provides 32 Voting Power.

-Unclaimed and vesting ARCH tokens count towards Voting Power.
+Unclaimed and vesting ARCH tokens also count towards Voting Power.

 ## Risks